From Subdirect Sums to Virtuality: The case of two direct factors

 \section{\textbf{The case of two direct factors}}

-The first theorem here is a well known one; the reason to repeat it here is, as mentioned, that we are going to get to it through a totally different, original approach, that is then also applicable to the general case of more than two factors, yielding results and insights which, to my knowledge, are new.
-Take notice of the fact that no use of any fundamental theorem for group homomorphisms is made in its proof.
+The first theorem here is a well known one; the reason to repeat it here is, as already mentioned, that we are getting to it through a totally different, original approach, that is then also applicable to the general case of more than two factors, yielding results and insights which, to my knowledge, are new.
+Take notice of the fact that no use of the fundamental theorem for group homomorphisms is made in its proof; it is thus meaningful to get another proof of the latter based on it, in fact as a special case of something much more general (section 5).